Development

 ## script.js

-This file holds the JS logic of the Page.
+This file contains the Page JS logic.
 It can:

 * Use the `js_libraries` and `js_thirdparty_libraries` specified in the `manifest.toml` file.